High Peak Trail at Glacial Lakes State Park, MN

 Hike this southern Minnesota trail for vast prairie views, lake life, and see what little is left of the old Minnesota prairie lands and oak forest.

 Southern Minnesota prairie lands are gorgeous!
 It’s a different kind of landscape than most Minnesotans are used to.
-Peal away from the usual thick forests and pine groves for something different.
+Peel away from the usual thick forests and pine groves for something different.

 Distance:3.6 miles